 For pupils in Key Stage 4 there will be increasing flexibility in the subjects they will be required to study.
-There is more emphasis on personal and social development, including investigating current affairs, and life skills.
+There is more emphasis on personal and social development, including investigating current affairs and life skills.

-Accreditation for English, Maths, ICT and WRL are available for pupils through ASDAN and unit awards.
+Accreditation for Entry Level English, Maths, ICT, Life skills and WRL are available for pupils through ASDAN and unit awards.

-For Key Stages 2, 3 and 4 we plan our curricula around subjects and related themes.
+For Key Stages 2, 3 and 4 we plan our curricula around learning areas and related themes.

-Post 16 provision and preparation for adulthood:
+□ Post 16 provision and preparation for adulthood:

-Pupils aged 16-19 years follow the Post-16 pathway.
+Pupils aged 16-19 years working below national level 1 accreditation follow the Post-16 pathway.
 This curriculum is designed to prepare students for adulthood, and correspondingly the curriculum emphasises the development of vocational education, work experience and values of social agency.
 The continued teaching of Literacy, Numeracy, Computing, and PSHE are considered essential in developing the functional skills that all students require in adult life.